flipyap/distillery/README.md

 ## Behaviors

+- Allow for multiple versions of a binary using `tool@version` syntax
+- Running installation for any version will automatically update the default symlink to that version (i.e. switching versions)
 - Caching of HTTP calls where possible (GitHub primarily)
 - Caching of downloads

-- Allow for multiple versions of a binary using `tool@version` syntax
-- Running installation for any version will automatically update the default symlink to that version (i.e. switching versions)
+### Running install always updates default symlink

+**Note:** this might change before exiting beta.

+Whenever you run install the default symlink will always be updated to whatever version you specify.
+This is to make it easy to switch versions.

+### Multiple Versions

+Every time you run install it will by default seek out the latest version, it will not remove any other versions.
+All versions are symlinked with the suffix `@version` this means you can have multiple versions installed at the same time.

+It also means you can call any version any time using the `@version` syntax or if you are using something like [direnv](https://direnv.net/) you can set aliases in your `.envrc` file for specific versions.

 ## Directory Structure